 In the 14°C treatment, concentration was significantly higher for 3-hydroxybenzoic acid (3HBA), S-(5’-adenosyl)-methionine (SAM), and sucrose and significantly lower for stachyose (Table 2).
-3HBA is a benzoic acid and a signaling molecule within the cell, stimulating cell growth, improving ATP production, and positively impacting carbon assimilation (Fu et al., 2021).
+3HBA is an aromatic acid and a signaling molecule within the cell, and evidence suggests it stimulates cell growth, improves ATP production, and positively impacts carbon assimilation (Fu et al., 2021).
 SAM is an organosulfur compound that donates a methyl group for the methylation of lipids, proteins, and nucleic acids (Ye et al., 2018).
-Since the 14°C treatment had the lowest growth rate (Figure 1), a high concentration of 3HBA and SAM may have been necessary to attempt to promote growth and development within the cells.
+Since the 14°C treatment had the lowest growth rate (Figure 1), a high concentration of 3HBA and SAM may have been related to promoting growth and development of the cells.

-Sucrose is a disaccharide sugar and stachyose is a tetrasaccharide sugar, which are involved in the storage of carbon and energy within the cell (Table 2).
-Sucrose has also been found to alleviate cold stress in plants, so its accumulation in the E. huxleyi cells may be to enhance the tolerance to cold temperature conditions (Nagao & Uemura, 2012).
-Cells accumulate monosaccharides and disaccharides during cold acclimation, such as sucrose, but do not accumulate trisacharrides and tetrasaccharides, such as stachyose, which may explain the low concentration of stachyose within the E. huxleyi cells (Nagao et al., 2008).
-The differences between sucrose and stachyose concentrations may be indicative of the preference of producing more simple sugars instead of more complex sugars to save energy during acclimation to cold temperatures.
-14°C is not a cold temperature, but when compared to E. huxleyi’s preferred range of 20-25°C, 14°C is a relatively cool temperature.
+Sucrose is a disaccharide sugar and stachyose is a tetrasaccharide sugar, which are involved in the storage of carbon and energy in cells (Table 2).
+Sucrose has also been found to alleviate cold stress in plants, so its accumulation in the E. huxleyi cells may be to enhance the tolerance to cold temperatures (Nagao & Uemura, 2012).
+Cells accumulate monosaccharides and disaccharides during cold acclimation, such as sucrose, but do not accumulate trisacharrides and tetrasaccharides, such as stachyose, which may explain the low concentration of stachyose in the 14oC E. huxleyi cells (Nagao et al., 2008).
+The differences between sucrose and stachyose concentrations may be indicative of production of more simple sugars instead of more complex sugars to save energy during acclimation to cold temperatures.

+Table 2.
+Endometabolites produced by E. huxleyi that were statistically significantly different in the 14°C treatment when compared to the 20°C and 28°C treatments.